-Initia I received a copy of the Stafford Count y Public Schools' Athletics and Activities s Code of Conduct.
-I read and agree to the sections pertains expectations, in Stafford County athlet ing to my level of participation, including ics and activities. guidelines and I will follow all protocols associated w ith my participation in SCPS athletics and l activities.
-I acknowledge that Stafford County Pu is available from a third party carrier to blic Schools has informed me that supple cover my child. mental accident insurance npleted Student Statement of Understandi y prior to the first contest in order to parti ehavior requirements while attending an a possibly the remainder of the events asso I agree to be a positive supporter of my to coach and sponsors to lead. child's participation in athletics/activitie s.
-I agree to allow coaches ommunicate in the following sequence: comiddle school athletic director, building p School Grade Sport/Activity Student Name (print) Parent/Guardian Name (print) Parent/Guardian Signature --------------------------------------
+Initia al I received a copy of the Stafford County Public Schools' Athletics and Activities Code of Conduct.
+I read and agree to the sections per and expectations, in Stafford Coun ertaining to my level of participation, inc ty athletics and activities. cluding guidelines I will follow all protocols associated I with my participation in SCPS athletic es and activities.
+Public Schools has informed me that n a third party carrier to cover my child Statement of Understanding forms completed Student Statement of Under at least one day prior to the first conte er behavior requirements while attending activity and possibly the remainder of associated with that sport or activit I agree to be a positive supporter of allow coaches to coach and sponsor of my child's participation in athletics/ac ors to lead. ctivities.
+I agree to sponsor, assistant principal for athl ill communicate in the following seque etics and activities or middle school at hletic director, building principal, and lastly centra I office contacts listed in this documen t.
+School Grade Sport/Activity Student Name (print) Parent/Guardian Name (print) Parent/Guardian Signa ature Date